Tax Loss Harvesting+ Methodology

 TLH+ operates without constraining the way that customers prefer contributing to their portfolios, and without resorting to cash positions.
-With the benefit of parallel positions, it weighs wash sale implications of every deposit and withdrawal and dividend reinvestment, and systematically chooses the best investment strategy.
+With the benefit of parallel positions, it weighs wash sale implications of every deposit and withdrawal and dividend reinvestment, and seeks to systematically choose the optimal investment strategy.
 This system protects not just harvested losses, but also losses realized through withdrawals.

-Let’s look at an example of how TLH+ handles a potentially disruptive IRA inflow when there are realized losses to protect, using real market data for the Developed Markets asset class.
+Let’s look at an example of how TLH+ handles a potentially disruptive IRA inflow with a tertiary ticker when there are realized losses to protect, using real market data for a Developed Markets asset class.

 The customer starts with a position in VEA, the primary security, in both the taxable and IRA accounts.
-We then harvest a loss by selling the entire taxable position, and repurchase the alternate security, SCHF.
+We harvest a loss by selling the entire taxable position, and then repurchasing the alternate security, SCHF.

 Loss Harvested in VEA

-Two weeks pass, and the customer makes a withdrawal from the taxable account (the entire position, for simplicity), intending to fund the IRA.
-In those two weeks, the asset class dropped more, so the sale of SCHF also realizes a loss.
+Two weeks pass, and the customer makes a withdrawal from the taxable account (the entire SCHF position, for simplicity), intending to fund the IRA.
+In those two weeks, the asset class dropped more, so the sale of SCHF also realized a loss.
 The VEA position in the IRA remains unchanged.